 Where Citation Chains Actually End

-The 125 chains terminated in six ways.
+The 2,505 chains terminated in six ways.
 The distribution was lopsided.

-Mean Citation Chain Depth Is 1.1 Hops
+Mean Citation Chain Depth Is 1.08 Hops

-The depth distribution across all 125 chains shows how shallow citation trails actually are.
+The depth distribution across all 2,505 chains shows how shallow citation trails actually are.

-Depth one: 112.
-Depth two: 10.
-Depth three: 2.
-Depth four: 1.
+Depth one: 2,361.
+Depth two: 102.
+Depth three: 36.
+Depth four: 6.
 There is no supply chain.

-Ninety percent of citation chains in the dataset consist of a single hop.
+94% of citation chains in the dataset consist of a single hop.
 The blog post links to one page.
 That page is where the chain ends, regardless of whether it contains the number, names a deeper source, or originates the data.

-The mean depth of 1.1 hops means that for every ten chains, nine go one level deep and one goes two.
-The depth-three and depth-four chains were outliers.
-They were not more reliable for the extra length.
-The depth-four chain passed through three secondary sources before terminating at a paywalled report with no methodology section.
+The mean depth of 1.08 hops means almost nobody checks past the first link.
+One hop substitutes for verification.
+The handful of depth-three and depth-four chains were not more reliable for the extra length; the longest ones passed through several secondary sources before terminating at a gated report with no methodology section.

 I have watched teams add a hyperlink to a claim and call it sourced.
 The link is the citation.
 The citation is the proof.
 Whether the page at the other end actually contains the original data is a question that almost never gets asked.

-Four Platforms Terminate More Chains Than Broken Links Do
+Aggregators and Gated Reports Terminate More Chains Than Broken Links Do

 The pattern is structural.
 A SaaS blog cites a statistic.
-The citation links to G2 or Statista.
-The reader clicks through and hits a login wall.
+The citation links to an aggregator.
+The reader clicks through and hits a login wall, or a crawler hits a bot challenge.
 The chain dies at the gate.
+The data behind that wall may itself reference another source.
+Nobody on the citing team will ever know.

-Every chain that terminates at a paywalled secondary source produces a zombie statistic: a number that circulates without a verifiable path to the research that generated it.
+Every chain that terminates at a gated secondary source produces a zombie statistic: a number that circulates without a verifiable path to the research that generated it.
 The blog presents the number as fact.
 The intermediate source frames it as a data point.
-Neither page shows you the methodology or the original dataset.
+Neither page shows the methodology or the original dataset.
 The statistic persists because repetition replaces the verification step.
+Content teams treat a link to an aggregator as a link to primary research.
+It leads to a tollbooth.

 Three Failure Modes That Look Like Due Diligence

-Orbit Media: The Stat That Disappeared
+The Stat That Disappeared

 Citations Without Provenance Infrastructure Create an Illusion of Verification